-March , 2015 The Woodlands, Texas
+March 13, 2015 The Woodlands, Texas Appendix A

-Appendix A FORM OF CERTIFICA TO ATE OF AMENDMENT AMENDED OF AND RESTATED CERTIFICATE OF INCORPORATION LEXICON I PHARMACEUTICALS, INC. PHARMACEUTICALS, INC. (the "Corporation"), a corporation organized and existing under and by virtue ral Corporation Law of the State of Delaware ("DGCL"), hereby certifies as follows pursuant to Section 242 L: FIRST: Corp at a meeting of the Board of Directors of the Corporation, resolutions were duly adopted to amend the poration's Amended and Restated Certificate of Incorporation by changing Section 4.01(a) of Article IV eof so that, as amended, such Section shall be and read as follows: capital stock (ii) al number of shares of stock that the Corporation shall have the authority to issue is shares of t, consisting of (i) 5,000,000 shares of preferred stock, par value \$0.01 per share (the "Preferred Stock"), and shares of common stock, par value \$0.001 per share (the "Common Stock"). the State of lautomaticall of 5:00 p.m.
-Eastern time on the date this Certificate of Amendment is filed with the Secretary of State of Delaware, each () shares of the Corporation's Common Stock issued and outstanding shall, y and without any action on the part of the respective holders thereof, be combined and converted into one the Corporation's Common Stock; provided that the Corporation shall issue no fractional shares as a result fraction mul is set forth herein but shall instead pay to the holder of such fractional share a sum in cash equal to such tiplied by the closing price of the Corporation's Common Stock as reported on the Nasdaq Global Select ne last trading day before the date this Certificate of Amendment is filed with the Secretary of State of Т hat pursuant to a resolution of its Board of Directors, an annual meeting of the Corporation's stockholders SECOND: W vas duly called and held upon notice in accordance with the provisions of Section 222 of the DGCL, at which meeting the necessary number of shares as required by applicable law were voted in favor of such mendment.
-IN WITNES at such amendment was duly adopted in accordance with the provisions of Section 242 of the DGCL.
-SS WHEREOF, the Corporation has caused this Certificate of Amendment to be signed by Brian T. Crum, sident and General Counsel and Secretary, this day of, 2015.
-PHARMACEUTICALS, INC. By: Brian T. Crum Secretary A - 1
+FORM OF CERTIFICATE OF AMENDMENT TO AMENDED AND RESTATED CERTIFICATE OF INCORPORATION OF LEXICON PHARMACEUTICALS, INC.

+LEXICON PHARMACEUTICALS, INC. (the "Corporation"), a corporation organized and existing under and by virtue of the General Corporation Law of the State of Delaware ("DGCL"), hereby certifies as follows pursuant to Section 242 of the DGCL:

+That at a meeting of the Board of Directors of the Corporation, resolutions were duly adopted to amend the FIRST: Corporation's Amended and Restated Certificate of Incorporation by changing Section 4.01(a) of Article IV thereof so that, as amended, such Section shall be and read as follows:

+Effective as of 5:00 p.m.
+Eastern time on the date this Certificate of Amendment is filed with the Secretary of State of the State of Delaware, each \\\\\ (\\\) shares of the Corporation's Common Stock issued and outstanding shall, automatically and without any action on the part of the respective holders thereof, be combined and converted into one (1) share of the Corporation's Common Stock; provided that the Corporation shall issue no fractional shares as a result of the actions set forth herein but shall instead pay to the holder of such fractional share a sum in cash equal to such fraction multiplied by the closing price of the Corporation's Common Stock as reported on the Nasdaq Global Select Market on the last trading day before the date this Certificate of Amendment is filed with the Secretary of State of Delaware."

+That pursuant to a resolution of its Board of Directors, an annual meeting of the Corporation's stockholders SECOND: was duly called and held upon notice in accordance with the provisions of Section 222 of the DGCL, at which meeting the necessary number of shares as required by applicable law were voted in favor of such amendment.

+THIRD: That such amendment was duly adopted in accordance with the provisions of Section 242 of the DGCL.
+IN WITNESS WHEREOF, the Corporation has caused this Certificate of Amendment to be signed by Brian T. Crum, its Vice President and General Counsel and Secretary, this \\\\\ day of \\\\\\, 2015.
+LEXICON PHARMACEUTICALS, INC.

+By:

+Brian T. Crum Secretary

+A - 1